einride/eslint-plugin/README.md

 ## Installation

-Install this ESLint plugin together with ESLint as dev-dependencies:
+Install this ESLint plugin together with ESLint as dev dependencies:

 ```bash
 # npm